William Mitford: Education

 Cheam School, an aristocratic boarding school in Hampshire not far from his home in Exbury, was where William Mitford discovered his love of history.
 Few records remain of his school involvement, but we know from his biography that he preferred the study of Greek to Latin, and Greek to Roman culture.
 At the same time, he developed a certain authority in reading classics such as Plutarch and Xenophon, among others.

 He was educated under the picturesque writer William Gilpin.

 In 1756, his mother's younger brother, Roger Reveley, not much older than him, was suffocated to death in the "Black Hole of Calcutta" and his body was thrown into a canal of the Hooghly River, which would have had a strong impact on him, affecting his health, as he became seriously ill that same year and returned to his father's house in Exbury, leaving only in 1761 to attend, as a gentleman commoner to Queen's College, Oxford.
 On the death of his father and inheriting a considerable fortune, therefore, being "very much his own master, was easily led to prefer amusement to study."
 He left Oxford that same year (where the only sign of assiduity he had shown was to attend the lectures of Blackstone) without a degree, in 1763, and proceeded to the Middle Temple.
 In 1774 he was widowed, which led to a further relapse of his "illness".
 To recover, he travelled to Nice, France, in 1776, where he came into contact with some of the French intellectuals who specialized in ancient Greece, such as Jean Pierre de Batz, Baron de Sainte-Croix, from whom he received important support for his positions on democracy in Greece.

-He became a lieutenant colonel in the South Hampshire militia and, although he served during the Napoleonic Wars, it is possible that he never saw combat as he belonged to a rural militia and was almost sixty years old.
-There, he was a comrade of Edward Gibbon, with whom he became close friends.
+In 1771 he was appointed Captain in the South Hampshire Militia, recently commanded by Edward Gibbon, with whom he became close friends.
 According to his biography, Gibbon persuaded him to write his work, based on his own experience as an author, and suggested the structure his book should take.
 During this period they both received, in effect, the military experience that every classical historian was said to need.
+Mitford was promoted to Lieutenant-Colonel in 1779 and, although he never saw combat he was a senior member of the regiment in home defence during the American War of Independence, the Gordon Riots and the French Revolutionary War.
+After the outbreak of the Napoleonic Wars he resigned in May 1804 at the age of 60, but the following year he was persuaded to return on the death of the regimental colonel and take the command himself.
+He resigned the colonelcy in August 1806.